Annie Crabtree presents: Tell me, how do I feel?

 Thu 7 Nov 2019 / 6.30pm

-A screening of films from the LUX and Cinenova collections at the Royal College of Physicians and Surgeons of Glasgow, exploring the affect that medical procedures and social norms have on women’s bodies and their experiences of pain.
+A screening of artists’ films at the Royal College of Physicians and Surgeons of Glasgow exploring the affect that medical procedures and social norms have on patient’s bodies and their experiences of pain.
 Tell me, how do I feel? forms part of artist Annie Crabtree’s ongoing research into the construction of knowledge in medicine and how medical practice is informed by (and informs) cultural norms, behaviours and assumptions, which will culminate in an exhibition at the College as part of Glasgow International 2020.
 The works featured in this screening have been selected for their potential to question the dominance of objectivity in medical discourse, disrupting the power dynamics inherent in medical practice by bringing to the forefront ‘less reliable’ subjective experience and foregrounding patient’s own testimony.

-Full programme to be announced.
-The screening will be followed by a panel discussion with medical practitioners, academics and the artist.
+The screening will be followed by a discussion with artists Annie Crabtree and Saoirse Wall, chaired by Elsa Richardson.

 Annie Crabtree is an artist and researcher based in Glasgow.
 Crabtree graduated from Glasgow School of Art in 2012 and has an MRes in Human Geography from the University of Glasgow.
 Her most recent film, Body of Water, commissioned for Platform 2018 at Edinburgh Art Festival, turns the lens upon herself to examine violation of bodily integrity inflicted by medical procedures and social norms.
 Her current research looks to harness the representation of the ‘misbehaving’ body as an unreliable narrator and inaccurate witness, bringing this subjectivity into dialogue with the dominance of objectivity in medical discourse and diagnostic narratives.